Attack Surface

 3. Entry Points Identification:

 • Open Ports and Services: Identify all open ports and running services on each device, both internal and external.
+This should include specific software versions and patch levels.

 • Web Applications and APIs: List all web applications, APIs, and endpoints accessible from the internet.